yuliianikolaenko/AI_titanic_survival_prediction/README.md

 Questions to answer:

-1.What error rate can we expect on the test set?
+1. What error rate can we expect on the test set?
-2.What is the best model?
+2. What is the best model?
 3. What are the most important variables to predict the outcome?

 Methods: k-Nearest Neighbors classifier (kNN), Discriminant Analysis, Logistic Regression